-With a current focus on STEM education for girls we are supporting Postgraduate scholarships at the University of Melbourne, projects from Deakin University – Girls as Leaders in STEM (GALS) and Swinburne University of Technology – Acorns to Oak Trees and Standing out from the crowd and a Professional Learning Program for Primary Teachers conducted by Primary Connections.
+With a current focus on STEM education for girls we are supporting the development of a STEM Hub, Postgraduate scholarships at the University of Melbourne, projects from Deakin University – Girls as Leaders in STEM (GALS) and Swinburne University of Technology – Acorns to Oak Trees and Standing out from the crowd and VCE revision sessions in STEM subjects and an upper primary STEM program through the Monash Virtual School, Monash University.
 We have also provided funding for research to be conducted in the girls in STEM space.

 CURRENT GRANT RECIPIENTS